 Facebook targeting gives you an advanced way to reach a larger audience who is likely to be interested in your products or services.
 You can target your ads by location + interests + behaviors and a whole lot more to make the customer acquisition cost worth your while.

 Paid search puts your results at the top of the first page of Google.
-It's handy for targeting synonyms your audience uses to find the products or services you offer; particularly helpful when you don't organically rank for those keywords.
+It’s handy for targeting synonyms your audience uses to find the products or services you offer, which is particularly helpful when you don’t organically rank for those keywords.

 This is when you pay a publication to place a piece of content you’ve created.
 It’s popular with magazine-esque publications, but you’ll also see many successful blogs placing guest posts as sponsored content.

 Imagine visiting a website’s landing page about pour-over coffee carafes, but you didn’t buy.
 You go to another website, and now you see an ad from the website you were previously on about pour-over coffee carafes.

 Magazine ads, newspaper ads, billboards, and the like are traditional “Mad Men” marketing tactics.
 The key to measurement here is to provide a way for your customers to tell you why/where they learned about your product or service.

 By gated content types, I mean the valuable content you give away in exchange for an email address.
 You can use tools like LeadBoxes from LeadPages to embed a link into a piece of content that includes a form.
 All your visitors need to do is provide their email address and you’ll email them their free resource.

 Valuable gated content is the best way to build your email list.
 Period.